jamesrharwood/srqr/items/abstract.md

 ---
 Summarise key elements of the study including:

-* Background about the problem or phenomenon of interest
+* background about the problem or phenomenon of interest
-* Description of the study purpose or research question;
+* description of the study purpose or research question
-* Methods, including the approach or perspective (e.g., general inductive, grounded theory), context (setting, time period), sample (number and key characteristics of participants, events, documents), data collection strategies (e g., observation, interview, focus group) and data analysis techniques
+* methods, including the approach or perspective (e.g., general inductive, grounded theory), context (setting, time period), sample (number and key characteristics of participants, events, documents), data collection strategies (e g., observation, interview, focus group) and data analysis techniques
-* Description of main findings (e.g., themes or inferences) related to the study purpose and/or research question
+* description of main findings (e.g., themes or inferences) related to the study purpose and/or research question
-* Study implications
+* study implications

 <!-- #ASK
 What is the difference between approach and perspective?